BuildOnViction/gitbook/general/how-to-connect-to-tomochain-network/myetherwallet-and-trust-wallet.md

 ---
-description: How to connect with TomoChain Mainnet using MyEtherWallet (MEW)
+description: How to connect with Viction Mainnet using MyEtherWallet (MEW)
 ---

 # MyEtherWallet